Create Shortcuts

 When to use dynamic shortcuts

-Dynamic shortcuts are ideal for tools your team accesses with varying parameters: issue trackers, search engines, documentation sites, dashboards with filters, or any URL that follows a consistent pattern.
+Dynamic shortcuts work well for tools your team uses with changing parameters: issue trackers, search, documentation sites, dashboards with filters, or any URL that follows a fixed pattern.

 Geo-targeting